 However there is always a small chance that, after you spent a reasonable amount of time checking and/or temporarily shutting down your resident software, you would still have absolutely no idea of what process is actually keeping that file open.
 Whenever this happens, you’re going to equip yourself with a few freeware tools that might really help you fixing your issue for good.

 If we don’t want to bother about what’s happening to our system and just want to release that damn file we can think about trying to use Unlocker, a freeware application made by Cedrick Collomb that could automatically fix your issue… or not!
 I personally don’t recommend using this software for at least two reasons:

 - You won’t learn anything from using that, including what process (or process chain) will be abruptly shutdown with the intent to free your file.

 - The program is freeware, but it carries a huge amount of bloatware you need to opt-out from: doing that will even require some attention, because the setup program will try to guide you into installing them and I just really don’t like it.

 As a viable alternative you could also try IOBit Unlocker, which is basically the IOBit attempt to capitalize the “unlocker” brand because the original author didn’t make it into a commercial hit (yet).
-The software is also freeware (+bloatware offers) and it does nothing more, nothing less than the former one, thus being just as bad.
+The software is also freeware and it gets the job done just like the former one.